A Two Day Itinerary for Oklahoma City, Oklahoma

 Things To See and Do on Day One

 After breakfast, discover more of the Automobile Alley neighborhood of Oklahoma City.
 Previously the part of town leftover from the booming 1920’s automotive industry, the streets are now occupied by new businesses, shop-worthy boutiques, cafes, and galleries.
 The street art adds a nice colorful splash to this cool part of town.

-I love that Automotive Alley’s historic buildings have been fashioned into trendy spaces.
-At Plenty Mercantile, you can even go up to the rooftop for a refreshing drink or great photo-ops.
-Stores I couldn’t say no to opening my wallet to incluced Oklahoma Shirt Company, Shop Good, and Tin Lizzies.
+I love that Automotive Alley’s historic buildings have been fashioned into contemporary spaces.
+At Plenty Mercantile, you can even go to the rooftop for a refreshing drink or great photo-ops.
+Stores I couldn’t say no to opening my wallet to included Oklahoma Shirt Company, Shop Good, and Tin Lizzies.

 The Oklahoma Zoo

 The Oklahoma Zoo is a fantastic property with great animal exhibits, beautiful gardens, and educational offerings.
 Sara and I had such a fun time exploring the immaculate zoo and snapping photos of the interesting animals.

 The coolest thing we did was the zoo’s new Wild Encounters behind-the-scenes program.
 Though it requires an additional ticket to participate, the small group experience (less than 10) will be like nothing you’ve ever done at a zoo before.
 The Wild Encounters can bring you up close and personal with Galapagos tortoises, sea lions (you get to be part of the show in this one!), grizzly bears, or elephants.
 Save money by doing them all!